tempo-riz/deepgram_speech_to_text/README.md

 listener.stream.listen((res) {
     print(res.transcript);
 });

-listener.start();
+// connect to the servers and start sending data listener.start();

 // you can pause and resume the transcription (stop sending audio data to the server)